PATRIC3/p3_docs/docroot/user_guides/services/proteome_comparison_service.md

 * **circos.svg** - a Scalable Vector Graphics (SVG) image showing the proteome comparison in a cicular view
 * **circos_final.html** - a webpage displaying the SVG file.
 * **comp_genome_X.txt** -
-* **genome_comparison.xls** - an Excel file containing the best BLAST hits for each compared genome to the reference genome.
+* **genome_comparison.xls** - an Excel file of the comparison results containing the best BLAST hits for each compared genome to the reference genome.
 The columns in the table are as follows (for each genome):
   * _contig - accession number for contig in reference genome
   * _gene - order number for gene in the genome
   * _aa_length - size in amino acids